Dandelion Tea Weight Loss: Does It Work?

 1. Removing Excess Water

 One popular name for dandelion is pee-a-bed and wet-a-bed.
-This is due to its potent diuretic properties.
+This is due to its potent diuretic properties, much like Iaso Tea, Moringa tea, and Ballerina Tea weight loss.
 One study shows that two cups of dandelion tea effectively increases urine output almost instantly.
 Most that carry excess weight do not necessarily carry fat, but fat cells that cause water retention.
 Dandelion tea helps reduce the excess water in the body, thus resulting in immediate weight loss.

 2. Appetite Supression